 Target audience: Visitors (international and domestic) and students, particularly those who have just arrived to study in the area.

 The Brief: last year commissioned a montage of photos that represent South Kensington as the home of science, arts and inspiration but we are keen to create a very different image this year to represent South Kensington.
+We are open to mediums used, although the image needs to work both on printed material and online.
+We want to create a colourful image of South Kensington again this year which reflects the variety of events and venues for visitors to experience in the area.
+The events and venues should reflect our list of member organisations.

 Budget: Our budget is circa £1500 to include copyright on printed materials (including poster, postcards and leaflets) and digital (website and social media platforms).